-Whether tutoring struggling ninth graders to achieve grade-level reading, or prepping juniors for their Advanced Placement exams, RISE provides high-quality educational resources to low-income DC students, helping them to graduate from high school and prepare for a successful future.
-Its programs fill the gaps where DCís most under-resourced schools fall short: one-on-one tutoring for at-risk students and children with learning disabilities; college and career readiness; an intensive summer math program; and a Saturday Academy that offers extra support for students who have fallen behind and extra challenges for those ready to surge ahead.
-Since 2003, RISE has raised the academic skills and performance of over 1,500 students; 95% go on to graduate from high school (citywide, the average is much lower) and 90% of graduates enroll in college.
-More kids are ready to learn; letís rise to the occasion.
+Whether its tutoring struggling ninth graders to achieve grade-level reading or prepping juniors for their Advanced Placement exams, RISE provides high-quality tutoring and educational resources to low-income DC students, helping them to graduate from high school and prepare for a successful future.
+Its programs fill the gaps where DCís most under-resourced schools fall short: one-on-one tutoring for students and children with learning disabilities, college and career readiness, and an intensive summer reading program to prepare students for the upcoming school year.
+Since 2003, RISE has raised the academic skills and performance of over 3,000 students; 95% go on to graduate from high school (citywide, the average is much lower) and 90% of graduates enroll in college.
+More students are ready to learn; letís RISE to the occasion.

 Headquarters: DC-Ward 8

 Where They Operate: DC-Ward 6; DC-Ward 7; DC-Ward 8